Shikaga/story/index.md

 Finally freeing herself from the crowd, she saw Orin sitting at one of the tables in the sun outside the front of the inn, glass of wine in hand with an empty glass beside the bottle itself.

 "What took you so long?
-I almost finished this bottle by myself", Orin said humorously, a patronising gripping his face.
+I almost finished this bottle by myself", Orin said humorously, a patronising grin gripping his face.

 Emlyn sat down next to him, lifted the empty wine glass up to her eye and look at him through it.
 "You're lying", she said quietly, trying to keep her face as straight as possible.
 "There is no way you could have known that I would be back so soon".
 They locked eyes, neither of them wanting to give away their thoughts.
 "That mean, that you have been waiting here for me to return, to mock me no matter how early I was", she said, placing the glass back on the table, not dropping eye contact for a moment.